Sucralose is over 600 times sweeter than sugar (1). And it has zero calories. But does this mean you should eat it?

 The Science Behind Sucralose

 Sucralose is made from sugar, involving a multi-step chemical process.
 Three hydrogen-oxygen groups are replaced with three chlorine atoms.
-Though the process begins with sugar, the final product is different from sugar.
+Though the process begins with sugar, the final product is a different form of sugar.
 Simply put, sucralose is not sugar.
 It is a chlorinated artificial sweetener.
-And since it has zero calories, its glycemic index is zero.
+And since it has zero calories and zero grams of sugar and carbohydrates, its glycemic index is zero.

 Some of the most popular commercial sucralose brands include Splenda, Zerocal, Sukrana, SucraPlus, and Candys.
 Of them all, Splenda is the most popular.

 The American Heart Association and American Diabetes Association have given the nod to sucralose, although only cautiously.
 Sucralose is not a magic bullet.
 Of course, using non-nutritive sweeteners like sucralose can help you reduce sugars in your diet.
 This lowers your calorie intake and contributes to health.
-Quite logical, right?
+It can also be a great option for diabetics who are having trouble controlling their blood sugar.
+Seems quite logical, right?

 But logic can only take you so far.
 There is more to the sucralose story.